Noise-aware Learning from Web-crawled Image-Text Data for Image Captioning: Introduction

 The recent introduction of large-scale data of image-text pairs~\cite{COYO, LAION, ALIGN} has brought remarkable advances in computer vision, \eg, CLIP~\cite{CLIP} for multi-modal representation learning and DALL$\cdot$E~\cite{dalle} for the text-to-image generation task.
 This is mainly thanks to the scalability of the data collection process as well as the rich knowledge described in alt-texts of web-crawled data.
 Inspired by this, research on image captioning is also moving towards exploiting large-scale web-crawled image-text paired data~\cite{simvlm, git, mplug, coca}.

 While web-crawled data is effective in learning rich knowledge about the visual world, it inherently suffers from \textit{noise issues} as some text may be unrelated to its paired image.
-According to our observation from \cref{fig:poc}, the quality of captions generated by a standard captioning model learned with no consideration of noises dramatically deteriorates as more noisy data is included during training.
+According to our observation from \cref{fig:poc}, the quality of captions generated by a standard captioning model, when learned without consideration of noises, dramatically deteriorates as more noisy data is included during training.

 One straightforward approach to tackle noises in large-scale web-crawled data is the \textit{CLIP-based filtering strategy}~\cite{LAION} where image-text pairs are filtered out according to their CLIP similarity\footnote{Throughout the paper, the term CLIP similarity is used to denote image-text cosine similarity calculated by the CLIP model, indicating the quality of the caption for a paired image as described in \cite{hessel2021clipscore}.}.
 As shown in \cref{fig:poc}, the filtering strategy improves the quality of captions by leaving only relatively well-aligned image-text pairs for training.
 However, in general, filtering methods without oracle criteria inevitably discard data informative for training models with CLIP similarity below a certain threshold. \cref{fig:examples} illustrates such unintentionally filtered cases.
 In addition, the inability to access filtered data reduces learnable knowledge, limiting the power of expression during caption generation.
-Thus, the filtering strategy may not be optimal to handle noises.
+Thus, the filtering strategy may not be optimal for handling noises.

 Considering the observation from \cref{fig:examples}, we argue the necessity for the noise-robust image captioning model to fully exploit web-crawled image-text data without filtering; note that, despite its importance, it is unexplored yet so far as we know.
 More specifically, we set our main goal to design a noise-robust model so that the model 1) can generate highly-aligned captions like non-filtered samples in \cref{fig:examples} and 2) also takes advantage of informative knowledge in the data that would be removed with filtering method.